jkzorz/jkzorz.github.io/_posts/2019-06-11-Correlation-heatmaps.md

 This produces quite a nice figure already.
 Along each axis are your OTUs and the colours where two OTUs meet is the correlation between those OTUs.
 Blue is positive and red is negative.
 The diagonal line of dark blue cutting across the square is due to the perfect correlation between an OTU and itself.

-Some things I would like to change in this figure are the font colour and size.
+I don't particularly like the font size or colour so I will change these parameters with 'tl.cex', and 'tl.col'.
 I also would like to cluster my OTUs so that those with similar patterns of correlation coefficients are closer together.
 I can do this by defining the 'order' parameter with "hclust" (for heirarchical clustering), and the 'hclust.method' as "average".
 I can also add rectangles with 'addrect' which will divide the OTUs into a given number of groups based on heirarchical clustering.

 ```